 When & Where

-Representatives from four winning groups/schools (a total of 4 students/adult chaperones from each of the winning groups) will be invited to experience an all-expense paid trip to attend the groundbreaking of the National WWI Memorial in Washington DC this November!
+Representatives from up to four of the highest selling groups/schools (a total of 4 students/adult chaperones from each of the winning groups) will be invited to experience an all-expense paid trip to attend the dedication of the National WWI Memorial in Washington DC in November 2018!
 To be eligible to win, groups must sell a minimum of 50 total WW1-JMG Poppy Seed Kits.

 The Poppy Seed Program provides an opportunity for your group or school to raise funds to support local youth garden projects while also honoring veterans by supporting the National World War I Memorial.